Wirral Railway: Financial performance

-Sale of a Railway: ln pursuance of a Chancery decree, obtained by Mr. Robert Vyner, who has never been paid for his land, that portion of the Birkenhead and Hoylake Railway which runs through his property, was offered for sale by auction at the Queen’s Hotel, Chester, on Saturday [18 September 1869].
-One of the conditions of sale was that the purchaser was to pay, beyond his bid for the land, for everything found upon it a valuation made by the auctioneers, Messrs.
-Churton and Elphick.
-The solicitor representing the railway company protested against anything but the land being sold; but the auctioneer said he was acting under the authority of the Court of Chancery, and proceeded to put up the four "lots".
-The first lot was knocked down to Messrs.
-Roberts and Potts, Chester, for 4,000l, the only bid; the lot including the Dock Cottages station, North Birkenhead (where the line commences), adjoining land, and the railway as far as lot two, which included the Bidston station, and a length beyond this lot being also knocked down to Mr. Roberts for 1,500l.
-No offers were made for the other two lots.
-It was stated that Mr. Roberts was acting for Mr. Vyner.

 In fact Vyner had bought back his own land, and generously did not force closure of the railway for some time.
 However he must have lost patience eventually, for on 30 June 1870 a writ of ejectment was secured for him, and the Hoylake Railway was required to remove all its movable assets from the affected land.
 The section of line westward from Leasowe to Hoylake, outside Vyner's area of interest, was kept in operation for the time being, from 8 July 1870.
 Road coaches provided connections from Leasowe level crossing, where there was no proper station, and Birkenhead and Seacombe.